Video & Audio

 While we tested Wi-Fi video baby monitors alongside traditional ones, they often have a steep learning curve if you aren't tech savvy.
 For example, the Philips Avent worked well in our tests but not every tester was able to connect it to their Wi-Fi network.
 There are also more security concerns with your home network and the monitor.
 However, you can prevent most problems by changing default passwords to strong, unique ones.

-If you want a Wi-Fi video baby monitor, you would do well with the Motorola Connect.
-It lets you view the video feed using either the handheld screen or your smartphone.
+If you want a Wi-Fi video baby monitor, you would do well with either the Philips Avent or the Motorola Connect.
+The Motorola model lets you view the video feed using either the handheld screen or your smartphone.
 The handheld unit has an excellent battery life and one of the biggest screens we saw, and it plays five different lullabies.

 Video Baby Monitors: What We Tested, Why It's Important